takenet/blip-chat-widget/README.md

 *Supported events:
 <br>OnEnter - Set the event to run on opening the chat
 <br>OnLeave - Set the event to run on closing the chat
-<br>OnLoad  - Set the event to run when loading the chat is done
+<br>OnLoad  - Set the event to run after loading the chat

 ## Example